 UPDATE 7/26/12: I no longer use Mason jars for my ferments (learn why here).
-I use Fidos and Pickl-Its exclusively and the improvement in the taste and texture of my ferments is unbelievable!
+I use anaerobic fermenting jars exclusively and the improvement in the taste and texture of my ferments is unbelievable!
 I encourage everyone to take a look at the information regarding Mason jar ferments and come to a decision that best fits their family.
-I will be releasing updated versions of these recipes soon, as it applies to the Fido and Pickl-It jars.
+I will be releasing updated versions of these recipes soon, as it applies to these jars.
+I recommend the anaerobic fermenting systems from The Probiotic Jar.

 Sauerkraut has to be one of the easiest ferments to make.
 It only requires two ingredients: cabbage and salt.
 You can, of course, add in other ingredients to suit your tastes, but if you want pure, unadulterated sauerkraut, then just stick to those two ingredients and you won’t be disappointed.
 It is most likely the very first ferment for newbies who are just starting out on their fermenting journey.
 I know it was for me.